hdShang/arxiv-daily/docs/cs-AI/2025-08-19/papers/250813757v1-compass-a-multi-dimensional-benchmark-for-evaluating-code-generation.md

 ---
 layout: default
-title: COMPASS: A Multi-Dimensional Benchmark for Evaluating Code Generation in Large Language Models
+title: "COMPASS: A Multi-Dimensional Benchmark for Evaluating Code Generation in Large Language Models"
 ---

 # COMPASS: A Multi-Dimensional Benchmark for Evaluating Code Generation in Large Language Models